Department of Otolaryngology

 The Department of Otolaryngology–Head & Neck Surgery at Washington University in St. Louis has a rich, 130-year history of leadership in our field that is built on the foundations of academic medicine: patient care, research, training and service.
 Our past leaders include luminaries in the field of otolaryngology, such as John Blasdel Shapleigh, MD; Greenfield Sluder, MD; Lee Wallace Dean, MD; Theodore Walsh, MD; Joseph Ogura, MD; John Fredrickson, MD; Richard A. Chole, MD, PhD; and, presently, Craig A. Buchman, MD, FACS.
 Even from our earliest days — prior to the inception of the McMillan Eye, Ear, Nose and Throat Hospital (circa 1943) — excellence has been an integral part of the department's fabric.
 A look at former faculty and program graduates reveals many of the true innovators in our field.
 While we remain humbled by our beginnings and past achievements, we choose not to rest on our laurels.
 Rather, we aspire to further our commitment to improving patients' lives by leading our field and its clinical application.

-The consortium of graduate education, research and clinical programs known today as CID at Washington University School of Medicine was born out of the pioneering efforts of St. Louis physician Max Goldstein, MD.
+CID at Washington University School of Medicine (Department of Otolaryngology–Head & Neck Surgery) is a consortium of graduate education, research, and clinical programs born out of the pioneering efforts of St. Louis physician Max Goldstein, MD.
 In 1914, he founded the Central Institute for the Deaf (CID), where doctors and teachers worked together to help deaf people.
 When CID's school building opened two years later, its auditory/oral methods for instructing deaf children were groundbreaking.

 Washington University and CID first joined forces in 1931, when CID's established teacher training program became the first deaf education undergraduate program to affiliate with a university.
 Graduate programs in deaf education, audiology, and speech and hearing sciences soon followed.